core-wg/oscore/draft-ietf-core-object-security.md

 The CoAP header field Code MUST be encrypted and integrity protected (Class E) to prevent an intermediary from eavesdropping or manipulating the Code (e.g. changing from GET to DELETE).

-The sending endpoint SHALL write the Code in the original CoAP message into the plaintext of the COSE object {{plaintext}}.
-Since Code is not an optional message field, Code for requests SHALL be fixed to 0.02 (POST) and for responses to 2.04 (Changed), except for Observe messages for which Code SHALL be 0.01 (GET) for requests and 2.05 (Content) for responses.
-The exception is needed for Observe to support OSCOAP un-aware proxies.
+The sending endpoint SHALL write the Code of the original CoAP message into the plaintext of the COSE object {{plaintext}}.
+After that, the Code of the OSCOAP message for requests SHALL be SET to 0.02 (POST) and for responses to 2.04 (Changed), except for Observe messages, for which it SHALL be 0.01 (GET) for requests and 2.05 (Content) for responses.
+The exception allows OSCOAP to be compliant with the Observe specifications {{RFC7641}}, that only define the use of GET for observing resources.

-The receiving endpoint SHALL discared the Code in the OSCOAP message and write the Code in the plaintext of the COSE object into the decrypted CoAP message.
+The receiving endpoint SHALL discared the Code in the OSCOAP message and copy the Code in the plaintext of the COSE object into the decrypted CoAP message.

-The non-Code CoAP header fields are Unprotected.
-The sending endpoint SHALL include all non-Code header fields of the original message in the header of the OSCOAP message.
+The other CoAP header fields are Unprotected.
+The sending endpoint SHALL include all other header fields of the original message in the header of the OSCOAP message.
 The receiving endpoint SHALL include the header fields from the OSCOAP message to the header of the decrypted CoAP message.